Joint tenants usually all have the same rights and responsibilities in their rented home and are all responsible for paying the rent.

 If the other joint tenant(s) don't want to move out, they can try to negotiate a new agreement with the landlord.

-The remaining tenants may be able to find another person to take on the tenancy of the person who wants to leave (the landlord would have to agree to this), or agree with the other joint tenants to stay on and pay the extra rent themselves.
+The remaining tenants may be able to find another person to take on the tenancy of the person who is leaving.
+They need the landlord's agreement for this.
+Or the remaining tenants could all agree to stay on and pay the extra rent themselves.

 Your landlord may decide to: